openshift-labs/learn-katacoda/middleware/rhoar-getting-started-thorntail/01-examine-the-sample-project.md

 You have now successfully executed the first step in this scenario.

-Now you've seen how you with a few lines of code one can create a simple RESTful HTTP Server capable of serving static content using WildFly Swarm.
+Now you've seen how you with a few lines of code one can create a simple RESTful HTTP Server capable of serving static content using Thorntail.

 In next step of this scenario we will deploy our application to OpenShift Container Platform.